Existential therapy: Development in Canada

-New developments in existential therapy in the last 20 years include existential positive psychology and meaning therapy.
+New developments in existential therapy in the last 20 years include existential positive psychology, as well as meaning therapy.
 Different from the traditional approach to existential therapy, these new developments incorporate research findings from contemporary positive psychology.
 Existential positive psychology can reframe the traditional issues of existential concerns into positive psychology questions that can be subjected to empirical research.
 It also focuses on personal growth and transformation as much as on existential anxiety.
 Later, existential positive psychology was incorporated into the second wave of positive psychology.

 Meaning therapy (MT) is an extension of Frankl's logotherapy and America's humanistic-existential tradition; it is also pluralistic because it incorporates elements of cognitive-behavioral therapy, narrative therapy, and positive psychotherapy, with meaning as its central organizing construct.
 MT not only appeals to people's natural desires for happiness and significance but also makes skillful use of their innate capacity for meaning-seeking and meaning-making.
 MT strikes a balance between a person-centered approach and a psycho-educational approach.
 At the outset of therapy, clients are informed of the use of meaning-centered interventions appropriate for their predicaments because of the empirical evidence for the vital role of meaning in healing and thriving.
 MT is a comprehensive and pluralistic way to address all aspects of clients' existential concerns.
 Clients can benefit from MT in two ways: (1) a custom-tailored treatment to solve their presenting problems, and (2) a collaborative journey to create a preferred better future.